Mar-iam/corSense/README.md

 # corsense
-An interface for reading HR and HRV data from corSense device in real-time.
+An interface for reading HR and HRV data from corSense device in real-time using Bluetooth Low Energy (BLE).

-## Installation
+## Requirements
-CorSense can be installed using pip:
+This code is implemented using bluePy python package; thus, the current script works on Linux OS.